Prescott, AZ Solar Panels

 Learn MoreFrequently Asked Questions

-Yes, solar panels increase home value in Prescott.
-Research from Zillow shows solar panels increase home value by 4.1% on average.
-For a median Prescott home valued at $450,000, that translates to approximately $18,450 in added value.
+Yes, solar panels can increase your home’s value in Prescott.
+Research from Zillow shows that homes with solar panels sell for approximately 4.1% more than comparable homes without them.
+For a $400,000 home in Prescott, that’s roughly $16,400 in added value.